Skip to main content

 United's Mortgage Interest Rates

-So many factors go into your mortgage interest rate – your credit score, employment, the loan term and product you choose, the amount of debt you’re carrying, etc. We want to make sure your rate matches your unique financial situation.
-That’s why we spend time getting to know you and your long and short-term goals before we create a customized rate quote for you.
+So many factors go into your mortgage interest rate (credit score, employment, loan term, debt, etc.), and we want to make sure your rate matches your unique financial situation.
+That’s why we’ll spend time getting to know you and your long- and short-term goals before we create a customized rate quote for you.

 We believe the first step toward superior customer service is setting realistic expectations.
 And that starts by quoting you a rate we know we can stand behind.5